A review of LIPSTICK JUNGLE (Candace Bushnell) by Joseph Suglia

 Victory Ford, Wendy Healy, Nico O’Neilly — the three “protagonists” are three versions of a single self.
 We move from the description of one character to the next.
 When the narrative centers on one character, the others vanish, as if they were chimeras of her imagination.

 Lipstick Jungle never critiques the culture; it repeats the values of the culture unreflectively.
-To say that, “Women ought to be ruling the world” is neither a revolutionary insight nor a challenge to the culture.
+To suggest that “women ought to be ruling the world by imitating men” is neither a revolutionary insight nor a challenge to the culture.
+Would this suggestion not keep the world intact?
+Would this suggestion not re-stabilize anti-female sexism and misogyny?

-Seen from this perspective, the women of Lipstick Jungle are hardly women at all.
-This is not a feminism in which women come into their own as women.
+Seen from this perspective, the female characters of Lipstick Jungle are hardly women at all.
+This is not a form of second-wave feminism.
+This is not a Beauvoirian feminism.
+This is not a philosophy in which women are summoned to come into their own as women.
+This is not any kind of feminism.
 Its philosophy is a particular kind of gendered Darwinism.
 Women must adopt negative male traits, the book proposes, in order to achieve sovereignty, must become men in woman costumes.
+The philosophy of Lipstick Jungle is not feminism, and it should not be considered as a work of feminist fiction.

 Dr. Joseph Suglia